chevereto/docker/docs/PERSISTENT.md

 make restart
 ```

-If everything went well the system will reflect the existing persistance layer, from there you can [remove](VOLUMES.md#volume-remove) the old volumes:
+If everything went well the system will reflect the existing persistance layer, from there you can [remove](VOLUMES.md#volume-remove) the old volumes from (1):

 ```sh
 make volume-rm local_chevereto-build_database
 make volume-rm local_chevereto-build_assets
 make volume-rm local_chevereto-build_storage
 ```